damianhakert/damianhakert.github.io/source/_posts/2016-01-20-call-for-writers.markdown

 <!-- more -->

-We were inspired by the [writing program](https://www.digitalocean.com/community/get-paid-to-write) run by our friends at Digital Ocean.
+We were inspired by the [community writers](https://www.digitalocean.com/community/get-paid-to-write) program run by our friends at Digital Ocean.
-Their community writers program has helped them publish a high volume of quality resources for their users.
+Their program has helped them publish a high volume of original, quality resources for their users.
 It also means they can provide different perspectives beyond their internal team.

 ## We’re looking for a few good writers